 The AgBMP loan program provides loans for projects that reduce existing water quality problems caused by non-point source pollution.
 The program provides needed funding for local implementation of clean water practices at a very low cost.
 It is unique in its structure and is not duplicated by other programs or funding sources.

-To date, over $14,050,000 million from the Clean Water Fund (CWF) has been made available to local units of government ($76,824,195 from all sources) to improve the program's capacity to help solve pollution problems.
-As of 1/18/2017 the AgBMP Loan Program used Clean Water Fund dollars to support 765 loans totaling $15,236,400.52.
-By practice type, 116 loans were for agricultural waste management projects, 28 for conservation tillage equipment, and 609 for septic systems upgrades or relocation.
-At this time the program has leveraged 35% of the total cost of projects.
-Overall, Clean Water funded AgBMP loans have leveraged $8,370,201.70.
+To date, $14,050,000 from the Clean Water Fund (CWF) has been made available to local units of government ($76,824,195 from all sources) to improve the program's capacity to help solve pollution problems.
+As of 1/23/2018 the AgBMP Loan Program used Clean Water Fund dollars to support 849 loans totaling $17,970,960.92.
+By practice type, 140 loans were for agricultural waste management projects, 29 for conservation tillage equipment, 661 for septic systems upgrades or relocation, and for replacement or treatment of noncompliant wells.
+At this time the program has leveraged 37% of the total cost of projects.
+Overall, Clean Water funded AgBMP loans have leveraged $10,733,270.00.

 **Although not spent immediately, all CWF appropriations are allocated to local units of governments to implement local water priorities.
 Funds are issued to local lenders as projects are completed.

 Loans must be used towards practices that improve an existing water quality problem, such as reducing soil erosion or ensuring safe manure and waste water management.
 So far, Clean Water Funds have been used by the AgBMP Loan Program to: